BarbriSFCourseDetails

 On Sept.
 23, 2025, the California Office of Administrative Law approved the California Privacy Protection Agency's regulations creating three new areas of compliance under the CCPA relating to automated decision-making technology (ADMT), privacy risk assessments, and cybersecurity audits.
 These new requirements significantly increase a company's compliance obligations under the CCPA and will be phased in over the course of several years with some regulations requiring compliance as early as Jan.
 1, 2026.

 There were also significant changes to California's data privacy framework.
-The new legislation relates to opt-out preference signals to allow consumers to opt out of the sale or sharing of their personal data; expanding data broker registration, data collection, and deletion requirements; reproductive health and location data privacy; and data breach notification timing.
+The new regulation and legislation relates to opt-out preference signals to allow consumers to opt out of the sale or sharing of their personal data; expanding data broker registration, data collection, and deletion requirements; reproductive health and location data privacy; and data breach notification timing.

 Listen as our authoritative panel highlights the most significant new data privacy, cybersecurity, and AI laws enacted in 2025 and provides tips for navigating these legislative and policy developments in 2026 and beyond.